Jip-Hop/jailmaker/README.md

 ./jlmkr.py install
 ```

 The `jlmkr.py` script (and the jails + config it creates) are now stored on the `jailmaker` dataset and will survive updates of TrueNAS SCALE.
+If the automatically created `jails` directory is also a ZFS dataset (which is true for new users), then the `jlmkr.py` script will automatically create a new dataset for every jail created.
+This allows you to snapshot individual jails.
+For legacy users (where the `jails` directory is not a dataset) each jail will be stored in a plain directory.

 A symlink has been created so you can call `jlmkr` from anywhere (unless the boot pool is readonly, which is the default since SCALE 24.04).
 Additionally shell aliases have been setup, so you can still call `jlmkr` in an interactive shell (even if the symlink couldn't be created).

 After an update of TrueNAS SCALE the symlink will be lost (but the shell aliases will remain).
 To restore the symlink, just run `./jlmkr.py install` again or use [the `./jlmkr.py startup` command](#startup-jails-on-boot).